forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 # Spread Analyses regarding Transmission Environments
-From
+It is shown that severe Covid transmits in dry indoor air by
 * Geographical Spread Analyses across the World.
 * Observed Spread in different settings.

-it is inferred that severe Covid transmits in dry indoor air.

 > The individual susceptibility and transmission is analysed on the page [individual spread](./individual_susceptibility_and_transmission.md) (rearrangement in work, 27.9.21).